 With today's busy lifestyles, most young couples, singles and even empty nesters chose to live in higher density multi level dwellings to avoid time consuming maintenance tasks associated with single dwellings.
 Consequently most apartments, townhouses and condominiums tend to have only pocket sized backyards, courtyards or balconies.
 The challenge then becomes how to make the most of such compact areas as a space for entertaining or relaxing by landscaping or configuring the available space in the best possible way.
-But you don't have to be a professional landscape architect to create an inviting courtyard space - you just have to follow a few basic design principles.

 Whilst you can't physically increase the size of a small garden, you can certainly employ a few visual tricks to create the illusion of space.